jjaammees/Y8jjaammees.github.io/_posts/2017-11-02-FUZE-week-three.md

     <td>How did I learn?
 What strategies were effective? </td>
   </tr>
   <tr>
-    <td>I learnt with my partner who did not understand a part which I did so we managed to get through that part.</td>
+    <td>I learnt with my partner who did not understand a part which I did so we managed to get through that part fairly quickly.
+Today we did not get as much time because we had to get our blogs checked to see if they were running.
+Mine needed drastic improvement so i went to coding club.</td>
   </tr>
   <tr>
     <td>What limited my learning?
 Which habits do I need to work on? </td>
   </tr>
   <tr>
-    <td>Time because we had less time this week because our teacher had to check our blogs</td>
+    <td>Time because we had less time this week because our teacher had to check our blogs.
+I also forgot my USB stick this week which meant we were wasting time looking for it when i didn't have it.</td>
   </tr>
   <tr>
     <td>What will I change for next time?
 How will I improve my learning?</td>
   </tr>
   <tr>
-    <td>I will try to develop a better understanding of the FUZE boxes</td>
+    <td>I will remember my USB stick next week so we can be more efficient.
+As I said we stopped early for our teacher to check our blogs.
+Apart from that everything went smoothly.</td>
   </tr>
 </table>